Garden Explorer:

 Q: How do you create a searchable theme?

 Q: We have a single collection with multiple gardens in different locations in the collection.
-The Garden Explorer publishes taxa for the entire collection across the gardens.
-We have some accession items where with taxa determinations are in question, and would like to leave these taxa unpublished at one garden but to publish that same taxa from another garden, where there may be only a few specimens but we are confident in the determinations.
+Our Garden Explorer publishes taxa for the entire collection across all gardens.
+We have some accession items with questionable taxa determination, and would like to leave these taxa unpublished at one garden.
+However, we would like to publish that same taxa in another garden, where there may be only a few specimens but we are confident in the determinations.
 How should we proceed in publishing our data to the Garden Explorer?

 A: Restricting taxa entries does apply to all the gardens in your collection when your database is set up as a single collection.
 At this time, the only way to keep plants from being published to Garden Explorer is by restricting the unique accession entry.

-For more information on how the Garden Explorer or Web Explorer works.
-Look at the Reference Guide built into IrisBG.
+For more information on Garden Explorer, see the Reference Guide built into IrisBG.
 Press F1 or go to the Help tab and select Reference Guide.

 Comments